-The Nottinghamshire Outstanding Achievement 4Uth Award is a Council initiative which is being supported by the Nottingham Post to celebrate the achievements of young people across the county.
+The Nottinghamshire Outstanding Achievement 4Uth Award aims to recognise young people who've achieved a great deal and pushed their personal boundaries, whatever they are.
+It is a county council initiative which is being supported by the Nottingham Evening Post to celebrate the achievements of young people across the county.

 The awards are a celebration of excellence and achievement among our young people including those who: